This is a scattering of writings and readings about the natural world, our reliance on it, and some of the places that have touched me.

 This site is a (slowly) evolving collection of thoughts and commentaries on topics and issues relating to the natural world, including topics on natural capital, the ecosystem products and service that flow it, and the biodiversity on which it depends, and also some travelogs.

-I am a Fellow of the Royal Geographical Society, a hiker, a wildlife & nature lover, a scenery junkie, a husband, a father to 3 kids, companion to a border terrier, and a student of Shūkōkai karate.
+I am a Fellow of the Royal Geographical Society, a trustee of the #YorkshireRewildingNetwork, a hiker, a wildlife & nature lover, a scenery junkie, a husband, a father to 3 kids, companion to a border terrier, and a student of Shūkōkai karate.
 I currently undertake some volunteer wildlife surveys for a couple of projects in my local AONB.

 Today is the 50th anniversary of the first Earth Day.
 Half a century on and we still mark it, because the need has never been greater.
 Our species has an unending appetite for accruing wealth and material goods.
 In providing many of the products and services that we all buy and consume, many of our …

 I love being next to the ocean.
 I love being on the ocean.
 But I have a mortal fear of being in the ocean.
 It’s dark and brooding.
 There are monsters, myths, and the shadows of unknown terrors.
 Of all those who go into it, slightly fewer come out of it.
 And I confidently swim …

 Not far past the Cluanie Inn the A87 begins a long, winding decent down Glen Shiel past foaming burns, shiny wet crags, the Five Sisters of Kintail, and the lingering ghosts of Spanish, Jacobean, and British soldiers.
 At the bottom is where Loch Duich gently nuzzles a rather vague boundary between land and sea, giving northbound …